 - You’re not going to get your wedding invitations sent till very close to the wedding (say, 6-8 weeks before), so want to “buy yourself some time”

-When Save the Dates are a waste of money.
+Yes, sometimes Save the Dates are a waste of money.
 Here’s when you should skip them:

 - If your engagement and your wedding are very close together – say, within nine months of each other – there is really no point in sending out save the date cards, because you’ll be sending out wedding invitations before you know it!